yuhsak/jsondb/README.md

 }
 ```

-To prevent this behavior, "mode" parameter can be set in querystring.
+To prevent this behavior, `mode` parameter can be set in querystring.

 **Get all documents**